 For example, when meat is grilled or seared, the Maillard reaction causes the surface to brown and develop a rich, savory flavor.
 Similarly, when bread is toasted, the Maillard reaction gives it a golden brown color and a distinct nutty taste.

-See also How long to cook chicken breasts in the instant pot
+See also How to cook ramen noodles in air fryer

 Caramelization